-If the principal didn’t have a will, their assets still need to pass through the probate process.
+If the principal didn’t have a will, their assets still needed to pass the probate process.

 In probate, the court will appoint an administrator to oversee the distribution of the principal’s assets and manage their outstanding financial affairs — similar to the executor of a will.

-When you sign as power of attorney, you’re legally authorized to manage the principal’s affairs, but only while they are alive.
+When you sign a power of attorney, you’re legally authorised to manage the principal’s affairs, but only while they are alive.

-If the principal wants you to retain authority over their property after their death, they must name you executor in their will.
+Suppose the principal wants you to retain authority over their property after death.
+In that case, they must name you executor in their will.